Arjun Kapoor: 2018–2025: Professional decline and hiatus

-2019 to 2023 proved to be disappointing years in Kapoor's career, as these films he starred in were major commercial failures, except his OTT releases.
 In 2019, his first release, the crime drama India's Most Wanted directed by Raj Kumar Gupta, he essayed the role of an agent who is given a secret mission of tracking a terrorist.
 His second screen appearance occurred in Ashutosh Gowarikar's big-budget period drama Panipat alongside Sanjay Dutt and Kriti Sanon.
-Based on the 3rd Panipat battle, it featured him as Maratha emperor Sadashiv Rao Bhau and depicted how Bhau fought the battle against the Afghan warrior Ahmed Shah Abdali.
+Based on the 3rd Panipat battle, it featured him as Maratha commander-in-chief Sadashivrao Bhau and depicted how Bhau fought the battle against the Afghan warrior Ahmed Shah Abdali.
 In 2021, his first appearance in the black comedy-drama Sandeep Aur Pinky Faraar, which marked his third collaboration with Parineeti Chopra, which was released on 19 March.
 His second appearance in Kaashvie Nair's Sardar Ka Grandson in which he was paired opposite Rakul Preet Singh.
 His third appearance in the horror comedy film Bhoot Police co-starring Saif Ali Khan, Jacqueline Fernandez and Yami Gautam.
 Both of his movies were released on 18 May and 10 September on Netflix and Disney+ Hotstar.
 In 2022, his only release in Mohit Suri's Ek Villain Returns with John Abraham, Disha Patani and Tara Sutaria, it was released on 29 July.
 In 2023, his first appearance in Aasmaan Bharadwaj's directorial debut Kuttey alongside Tabu, Radhika Madan and Naseeruddin Shah was released on 13 January.
 His second appearance in The Lady Killer alongside Bhumi Pednekar was released on 3 November.
 It was panned by critics and emerged as one of the biggest box office bombs in Indian cinema.

-Following several critical and commercial failures, Kapoor played a terrorist in Rohit Shetty's 2024 film Singham Again.
+Following several critical and commercial failures, Kapoor played a terrorist in Rohit Shetty's 2024 film Singham Again and marked his penultimate release before hiatus.
 Udita Jhunjhunwala found him to be a "solid fit as the villain" in this heavy-duty cast.
 Singham Again had modest box-office returns on its high production budget.
 Arjun, who has risen to fame with roles in films like Singham Returns, made this day even more memorable by honoring his father’s legacy.
 The film eventually emerged as the seventh highest-grossing Indian film of the year.

-2025 was yet another disappointing year in Kapoor's career, as a film he starred in was a box-office failure again.
-His first release in 2025 is the rom-com Mere Husband Ki Biwi with Rakul Preet Singh and Bhumi Pednekar, marking his third collaboration with the latter, post The Lady Killer.
+In 2025, Kapoor starred in the rom-com Mere Husband Ki Biwi with Rakul Preet Singh and Bhumi Pednekar, marking his third collaboration with the latter, post The Lady Killer.
+It became an another box-office bomb for Kapoor and marked his final release before hiatus.